pretix/pretix/doc/admin/config.rst

     setting is not provided, pretix will generate a random secret on the first start and will store it in the filesystem for later usage.

+``secret_fallback0`` ... ``secret_fallback9``
+    Prior versions of the secret to be used by Django for signing and verification purposes that will still be accepted but no longer be used for new signing.

 ``debug``
     Whether or not to run in debug mode.
 Default is ``False``.